johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 Behind the scenes, there is a 'Poppins override' `@font-face` rule that has been created by fontaine.
 By manually adding this override font family to our CSS variable, we make our site use the fallback 'Poppins override' `@font-face` rule with the correct font metrics that fontaine generates.

+It's worth emphasising that for the typical user of fontaine, this is not something they need to do.
+It's only necessary for Docusaurus users because they use custom fonts through CSS variables.
+Using fontaine is very "plug and play" for most users.

 Daniel was kind enough to [raise a PR incorporating both the tweaks](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/307).
 When I merged that PR, I saw the following:

 ![A gif of the mobile view of my blog loading and shifting in layout as the custom font arrives](my-jank-fixed.gif)